ilincaseby/BreatheIoT/README.md

 ---

-## 🗺️ **Architecture Diagram**
-Here is a simplified visual diagram of the BreatheIoT system flow:

----

 ## 📄 **Short Summary**

 The **BreatheIoT** project allows you to remotely control a **Xiaomi Smart Air Purifier 4** while collecting real-time data and displaying it on a mobile or desktop app.